-Expert advice for a healthy Ramadan 2021 during Covid-19 from Mediclinic
+Expert advice for a healthy Ramadan 2022 from doctors at Mediclinic hospital.

-From April 13, Muslims around the world began observing our second pandemic Ramadan.
+From April 2022, Muslims around the world began observing our third Ramadan since Covid-19 began.

-While this year's Holy Month in the UAE may be different compared to last year's lockdown, thanks to the country's nationwide vaccine drive and the lifting of some Covid restrictions, it's still important to stay cautious and healthy.
+While this year's Holy Month in the UAE is a lot better thanks to the country's nationwide vaccine drive, falling infection rates, and lesser restrictions, it's still important to stay cautious and healthy.

 Dr. Naheed Riaz, GP at Mediclinic Al Qusais, shared her top health tips for a healthy Ramadan fasting period during Covid-19.

 What is Ramadan?

 Ramadan is the ninth month of the Islamic calendar.
 Muslims all around the world observe fasting from dawn till dusk for 30 days, and engage in worship throughout this month.